LibrariesHacked/library-carpentry/everyone-loves-maps/teaching-gis.md

 Wikipedia: [Geographic coordinate systems](https://en.wikipedia.org/wiki/Geographic_coordinate_system)

-> A geographic coordinate system is a coordinate system that enables every location on the Earth to be specified by a set of numbers or letters, or symbols.[n 1]
+> A geographic coordinate system is a coordinate system that enables every location on the Earth to be specified by a set of numbers or letters, or symbols.
 The coordinates are often chosen such that one of the numbers represents vertical position, and two or three of the numbers represent horizontal position.
 A common choice of coordinates is latitude, longitude and elevation.

 | Coordinate type | X | Y |
 | --------------- | - | - |